 The forecasting figures of a booking will change according to the to reach volume and will predict whether or not a booking will reach its goals.

 It is possible that the delivery of a booking stops before the volume of the booking is reached.
 If this is true, you have likely combined multiple goals.
 Check the volume at the campaign level.
-Ensure some logic between the to reach volume of a campaign and its individual bookings if you combine multiple goals.
+If you combine multiple goals, ensure some logic between the to reach volume of a campaign and its individual bookings.

 Select one of the following objective's units from the Unit drop-down: